Jacques-on-Call/edit-ui/README.md

 ## Jules task
 look at the ideal file explorer image  https://imgur.com/a/tpbF9H8 it clearly shows svg files and folders with blue header and footer with a green circle + create button and a house (return to root ) button. file name (grey) and details (light grey) with space between them.

+---
+### Hey Jacques, it's Jules.
+Questions for you!

+I'm sorry the system was being buggy and didn't show you my questions.
+As you requested, I'm putting them here.
+I've read your latest instructions in this README and they're very helpful!
+They've cleared up a lot, especially about the blue header/footer and the buttons.

+To make sure I build *exactly* what you're picturing, I just have a few more small questions:

+1.  **Header Search Bar:** You mentioned a "naked search input field" in our first chat.
+The new design describes a blue header.
+Should I place this "naked" (borderless, transparent background) search bar inside the new blue header?

+2.  **SVG Icon Style:** I'll create blue SVG icons for folders and green SVG icons for files.
+Is there a particular style you like? (e.g., flat and simple, outlined, more detailed like Material Design icons).
+If not, I'll use my design judgment to pick something clean and modern.

+3.  **Click Animation:** You asked for a "subtle animation" on click, with a color matching the icon.
+I was thinking of a quick "pulse" where the tile background flashes the icon's color (blue or green) and scales up slightly (e.g., to 102%) and then back down.
+Does this sound like what you have in mind, or were you picturing something different, like a ripple effect?

+4.  **Footer Buttons:** The design calls for a "house" button (return to root) and a "green circle + create" button.
+How should these be arranged in the blue footer?
+For example, house on the left and create button on the right?
+Or both centered?

+I'll hold off on making any code changes until I get your answers.
+This will ensure we get it right the first time.

+Thanks,
+Jules